Brandgeek proudly supports Mountain Area Preservation and is humbled to be…

 How the benefit corporation pursued a general public benefit and the extent to which general public benefit was created during 2021.

 Brand Geek pursues a general, rather than a specific public benefit allowing us to operate in an environmentally and socially conscious manner, as described in the policies set forth below.

 Brand Geek has been a member of 1% for the Planet since January, 2006.
-In 2019, Brand Geek made cash donations in the amount of 1.2% of its gross revenue in addition to providing pro bono work for NGOs equivalent to 32% of its gross revenue, The groups that Brand Geek supported in 2019 include Mountain Area Preservation Foundation, Truckee Donor Land Trust, League to Save Tahoe/Keep Tahoe Blue.
+In 2021, Brand Geek made cash donations in the amount of 1.1% of its gross revenue in addition to providing pro bono work for NGOs equivalent to 22% of its gross revenue.
+The groups that Brand Geek supported in 2021 include Sierra Avalanche Center, Mountain Area Preservation Foundation, Truckee Donor Land Trust, League to Save Tahoe/Keep Tahoe Blue.
 In addition to purchasing 100% renewable electricity Nevada Utility, Brandgeek also matches 200% of our electricity use with Renewable Energy Certificates.
 Brand Geek purchased Green-e Certified Renewable Energy Certificates (RECs) from BEF equivalent to 200% of its travel emissions, 200% of last year’s (2021’s) office emissions, and 200% of emissions from paper consumption.

 - Waste and Paper